 Unfortunately, many homeowners don’t do the job properly.
 Though their intention is good, the methods that most homeowners use can create more harm to the tree.
-Hiring professional tree surgeons Nottingham is the ideal way.
+Hiring professional tree surgeon Nottingham is the ideal way.
 However, homeowners choose to do it themselves to save money.
 If you’re one of these homeowners, here are several mistakes you should avoid making when trimming a tree:

 Leaving a Lot of Mess after the Job

 A couple of homeowners think that it’s fine to leave dead leaves and branches to dry off on the ground.
 However, the mess they leave behind can lead to injuries and accidents.
 For instance, broken branches lying on the ground are trip hazards.
 Scattered leaves can lead to slips and falls.

 Aside from that, you should keep in mind that decaying leaves, fruits, and limbs can harbor pests and fungi that will attack healthy parts of the tree or nearby plants.
 If you want to be responsible, make sure you always clean up after you trim your tree.
 You should also sanitize the edge of your shears every time you cut a new tree.